MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/accelerator-hl7/step-7-create-send-port-to-deliver-adt^a03-message-to-his-using-mllp-adapter.md

 ---
+description: "Learn more about: Step 7: Create a Send Port to Deliver the ADT^A03 Message to HIS Using the MLLP Adapter"
 title: "Step 7: Create a Send Port to Deliver the ADT^A03 Message to HIS Using the MLLP Adapter | Microsoft Docs" ms.custom: "" ms.date: "06/08/2017"